tubular/sparkly/docs/source/hive_metastore_manager.rst

 ^^^^^^^^^^^^^^^^^^^^

-Hive metastore is a database storing metadata about Hive tables, which you operate in your Sparkle (Hive) Context.
+Hive metastore is a database storing metadata about Hive tables, which you operate in your Sparkly (Hive) Context.
 `Read more about Hive Metastore <http://www.cloudera.com/documentation/archive/cdh/4-x/4-2-0/CDH4-Installation-Guide/cdh4ig_topic_18_4.html>`_

-To configure a SparkleContext to work with your Hive Metastore, you have to set `hive.metastore.uris` option.
+To configure a SparklyContext to work with your Hive Metastore, you have to set `hive.metastore.uris` option.
 You can do this via hive-site.xml file in spark config ($SPARK_HOME/conf/hive-site.xml), like this:

 .. code-block:: xml